XPMUser/XPMUser.github.io/README.md

 I am still actively working on bettering it, so if you have any problems with bugs, glitches, etc. Just make an issue and I'll try to address it as soon as I can!

+For iPad users: Use a different device to load your save file.

 There are also forks of my mods.
 Check them out whenever you get the chance!
 They're awesome!

 ## How to play